Want 5 quick ways to improve as a podcast host or guest?

 It’s not just audio anymore.

 Many podcast hosts now offer videos as well.
-They’ll post your episode on YouTube or even do a live stream where their audience can interact with you while you give your talk.
+They’ll post your episode on YouTube or do a live stream where their audience can interact with you while you give your talk.

 The next two steps will be critical to answering this very question.